-- Electro Therapy: Electro pads are placed on the knee which initiate increased circulation and decrease pain pattern.
+- Electro Therapy: Electro pads are placed on the knee which initiates increased circulation and decreases pain pattern.

 - Ultrasound Therapy: The sound waves produced in this type of therapy will stimulate the underlying soft tissue with heat, causing the swelling to dissipate along with the pain.